mia-platform/miactl/docs/30_commands.md

 ```
       --auth-name string               the name of the miactl auth to use
       --certificate-authority string   path to a cert file for the certificate authority for the selected endpoint
-      --company-id string              the ID of the company
+      --company-id string              the ID of the Company
   -c, --config string                  path to the config file default to $HOME/miactl/config
       --context string                 the name of the miactl context to use
       --endpoint string                the address and port of the Mia-Platform Console server